Whitney Mercilus: College career

-Mercilus attended the University of Illinois, where he played for head coach Ron Zook's Illinois Fighting Illini football team from 2009 to 2011.
+Mercilus attended the University of Illinois Urbana-Champaign, where he played for head coach Ron Zook's Fighting Illini teams from 2009 to 2011.
 He broke out during his junior season in 2011, leading the country in quarterback sacks (16) and forced fumbles (9) while primarily playing at the defensive end position.
 At the conclusion of the 2011 season, Mercilus was a first-team All-Big Ten selection by both the coaches and media.
 He won the 2011 Ted Hendricks Award, 2011 Bill Willis Award, and 2011 CFPA Defensive Performer of the Year, in addition to being recognized as a unanimous first-team All-American.

 Professional career

 Pre-draft

 On January 3, 2012, Mercilus announced his decision to forgo his remaining eligibility and enter the 2012 NFL draft.
 He attended the NFL Scouting Combine and completed all of the combine drills.
 Mercilus finished with the fourth fastest time among all defensive ends in the 40-yard dash.
 On March 6, 2012, Mercilus attended Illinois' pro day, but opted to stand on the majority of his combine numbers.
 He performed positional drills and improved his time in the short shuttle (4.47s) and three-cone drill (7.03s).
 Whitney attended Detroit Lions, Cleveland Browns, Buffalo Bills, Jacksonville Jaguars, and Dallas Cowboys.
 At the conclusion of the pre-draft process, Mercilus was projected to be a first round pick by NFL draft experts and scouts.
 He was ranked as the third best defensive end prospect in the draft by DraftScout.com and was ranked the third best outside linebacker by NFL analyst Mike Mayock.